 Rose hadn't meant to hurt his feelings, and still hoped she hadn't.
 She gave him a small nudge and a grin to try and lighten things up. "'S half the fun," she told him.
 "Like meetin' Queen Victoria in dungarees.
 Why, don't ya like it?"
-She gave her dress a little twirl.
+She gave her dress another little twirl.

 "You do like it," she observed with a smile and stepped closer to him.